campuscode/rails-guides-pt-BR/source/active_record_querying.md

 ```sql
 SELECT * FROM customers WHERE (customers.first_name = 'Lifo') LIMIT 1
 ```

+Note that there is no `ORDER BY` in the above SQL.
+If your `find_by` conditions can match multiple records, you should [apply an order](#ordering) to guarantee a deterministic result.

 The [`find_by!`][] method behaves exactly like `find_by`, except that it will raise `ActiveRecord::RecordNotFound` if no matching record is found.
 For example: